 Two factor authentication or 2FA is a combination of two different methods of authentication.
 Password authentication, for example, is one method.
-So if you add another method to that, then you already have two factor authentication?
+So if you add another method to that, then you already have 2-step authentication?
 Not really.

 You see, password authentication is a knowledge-based method.
 It requires something the user knows, i.e., his password.
 If the second method of authentication is still knowledge based, say a secret question like "What is your mother's maiden name", then the combination wouldn't qualify as two factor authentication.

-Combining two passwords, likewise does not qualify as two factor authentication.
+Combining two passwords, likewise does not qualify as 2-step authentication.
 Again, because it authenticates a person based on what the person knows.

 No matter how many secret questions you ask the user, the security of your authentication wouldn't increase that much.
 That's because there are now many ways for an attacker to obtain the information only the user is supposed to know.